MetOffice/forest/doc/source/howto-drivers.rst

                 "y": [1, 2, 3],
            }

+While it is nice to plot circles on a map, having access to general purpose scripting and a full application state is the real benefit of defining a MapView.
+The possibilites at this point are endless.

 Thus concludes our walk through implementing a driver.
 It's not a perfect design but hopefully it is enough to get started.